-Budgeted cost: £86485
+Budgeted cost: £103969

-Activity Evidence that supports this approach Challenge number(s) addressed To plan, deliver and evaluate high quality feedback and targeted interventions matched to individual needs.
+Activity Evidence that supports this approach Challenge nun addressed To plan, deliver and evaluate high quality feedback and targeted interventions matched to individual needs.
 To use appropriate diagnostics to acutely identify gaps in knowledge/barriers to learning in order to plan high quality interventions matched to individual needs.
-2&3 Provide small group/1-1 support for those identified as causing a concern - including pre-teaching and same day live interventions From specific diagnostics that accurately identify gaps in knowledge/barriers to learning "Overall, the pattern is that small group tuition is effective and, as a rule of thumb, the smaller the group the better" - EEF 2&3 wellbeing) Budgeted cost: £ 120890
+2&3 Provide small group/1-1 support for those identified as causing a concern - including pre-teaching and same day live interventions From specific diagnostics that accurately identify gaps in knowledge/barriers to learning "Overall, the pattern is that small group tuition is effective and, as a rule of thumb, the smaller the group the better" - EEF 2&3

-Wider strategies (for example, related to attendance, behaviour,
+Wider strategies (for example, related to attendance, behaviour, wellbeing)